Search information on this website by using terms such as ‘visiting times at Rotherham Hospital’ or ‘health visiting services in Rotherham.’

 If you have symptoms or pelvic pain when you arrive at the clinic, we would offer an intimate examination to provide us with valuable information to help make a diagnosis.

-This involves a speculum examination; this is very similar to having a smear if you have had one before.
+This involves a speculum examination.
+This is very similar to having a smear test.
 It shouldn’t be painful but can be a little uncomfortable and only takes a few moments.
-We do this to have a look at the cervix and the walls of the vagina and use a soft cotton bud to take samples to have a closer look under the microscope.
+We do this to have a look at the cervix and the walls of the vagina.
+We use a soft cotton bud to take samples to have a closer look under the microscope.

 If you have a penis